Motorway Services Online

 They still have a few funny moments.
 They have a penchant for writing their name on everything, and they love to stick brand logos everywhere too.

-But if you excuse those little quirks, they certainly have the right idea.
+But if you excuse those little quirks and remember what we've tackled so far, Extra certainly have the right idea.

 Westmorland